Cricket betting is becoming increasingly popular as fans from across the world seek to get more involved in the game.

 Betting on match odds is the most popular and common type of cricket betting.
 This includes both the 1X2 betting model and Head to Head (H2H).
 When betting on the 1X2 betting model, you simply place a bet on the home team to win (1), the teams to draw (X), or the away team to win (2).
 Betting on Head to Head decreases the number of potential outcomes to two, as you bet on either one of the teams to win.
 If the game turns out to be a dead heat (draw), the dead-heat rule applies, where the pay-out will be calculated after the odds are divided and multiplied by the stake.

-We also offer Double Chance betting and Draw No Bet – Match Odds betting to our players.
+Here at Unibet, we also offer Double Chance betting and Draw No Bet – Match Odds betting to our players.
 In Double Chance betting, you win on two possible outcomes and you can bet on 1X, X2 or 12.
 When betting on Draw No Bet – Match Odds, you will get your stake back if the game ends in a draw.

 Before every game there’s a coin toss on which team will bat first.
 To bet on the Toss Winner is another popular bet type within cricket betting, where you simply bet on who you think will win the coin toss pre-game.